 Malecón 2000 is an urban renewal effort that serves as a waterfront avenue.
 This gated, well-policed area runs along the western bank of the Río Guayas and is the perfect spot for a leisurely promenade.
 The tree-lined esplanade features tranquil botanical gardens, shopping centers, restaurants and statuary, making the area one of the city’s most popular public places.
 Mingle with locals as you stroll, and be sure to visit the area’s notable sites, including Integration Square and the fully transparent Crystal Palace.

 History set in stone

 The pier is also home to La Rotonda, which is a monument that depicts liberators José de San Martín and Simón Bolívar shaking hands, backed by a set of soaring, flag-topped marble columns.
 This site commemorates the famous meeting between the two generals in July of 1822.

 This colorful, 400-year-old area is located at the foot of Santa Ana Hill, marking the point where the city of Guayaquil was founded.
 It’s distinguished as one of the city’s oldest neighborhoods and boasts an array of colorful, wooden homes built in a unique architectural style that pays homage to Guayaquil’s colonial past.
 Make your way along the area’s 16th-century cobbled streets, where you’ll discover charming balconies, historic squares, bohemian artist nooks and Santo Domingo, the city’s oldest church.

 Las Peñas had to be completely rebuilt after a fire known as El Incendio Grande destroyed the whole area in 1896.
 The effort to reconstruct the historic neighborhood in the 20th century hints at its importance and impact on Guayaquil’s heritage.

-Have you ever visited Ecuador?
+Have you ever taken a trip to Ecuador?
 What was your favorite way to dive into the country’s history?
 Tell us in the comments below!